theogiraudet/Bookshelf/docs/modules/sidebar.md

   :::
 ```

-*Create and display a new sidebar with left-aligned text:*
+*Example: Create and display a new sidebar with left-aligned text:*

 ```mcfunction
 # Create a new sidebar